Julius Martov: Final exile and death (1920–1923)

+In his final writings, collected in works like World Bolshevism (1923), Martov offered a detailed critique of the Soviet state.
+Historian Leszek Kołakowski identifies Martov, alongside Karl Kautsky and Rosa Luxemburg, as the "third eminent critic of Bolshevik ideology and tactics in the years immediately after the Revolution".
+Kołakowski emphasizes Martov's conviction that the Bolshevik system was based on the principle that "socialism is true and must therefore be imposed on the masses, who, deluded by the bourgeoisie, cannot understand their own interests".
+For Martov, working-class rule meant the rule of the class itself, not a "bourgeois ideology" produced by a party that claimed to represent it.

-In his final writings, collected in works like World Bolshevism, Martov offered a detailed critique of the Soviet state.
-He argued that the Bolsheviks' victory was not a triumph of Marxist theory but a consequence of the war's devastation, which led to the "disintegration" of the working class and its replacement by "rural elements" who were not truly proletarian.
+Martov argued that the Bolsheviks' victory was not a triumph of Marxist theory but a consequence of the war's devastation, which led to the "disintegration" of the working class and its replacement by "rural elements" who were not truly proletarian.
 He characterized the Bolshevik regime as a form of "anarcho-Jacobinism", in contrast to orthodox Marxism, and argued that Lenin's The State and Revolution was a utopian fantasy rather than a practical guide.
 Martov believed in the importance of "cultural continuity" and contended that the working class must develop its own political consciousness before it could successfully take power; a "dictatorship of a minority", he insisted, could only lead to a restoration of the old order.
 Martov also analyzed the New Economic Policy (NEP) in Russia.
 He argued that it represented a retreat from the "Utopian" attempt to impose socialism by force and created a new historical situation.
 He concluded that Russia was undergoing a "Bonapartist perversion of the revolution", with a Red dictatorship resting on a quasi-capitalist economic base.
 He feared this would lead to a counter-revolutionary restoration from within the Bolshevik apparatus itself.
 The only alternative, he argued, was a full democratic liquidation of the Bolshevik regime and the establishment of a constitutional republic.